 No laundry room is complete without one.
 You just fill it up with purified water (to prevent build-up), plug it in, and voila!
 You can un-wrinkle your garment in seconds.
 Yay!

+One of the best steamers out there is PurSteam Elite Garment, you can head over to their website here.
 I initially bought this garment steamer from Amazon and loved it.
 This floor steamer has no auto shut-off though, which can cause it to burn the motor if you forget it’s on and leave – or even worse, a fire.
 That said, mine lasted me a good 2 years until I accidentally left it on for an hour (shhhh!
 Haha).

 Oh! and please, please wear silicone gloves.
 Yes, those gloves used to take things out of the oven.
 This will prevent you from getting burned by the steam, which is very painful and way worse than getting burned by water because it takes more energy to convert water to steam than what it takes to boil it!
 So please don’t skimp on this and get some gloves!
 BTW, the Urpower steamer from the picture actually came with one glove, although it’s not made up of silicone (but better than nothing)!

 3. Use A Dry Clean at Home Kit

 This is a lesser-known way to save money on dry cleaning costs: at home in your dryer.
 There are a few brands out there in the laundry section of department stores or at Amazon.
 I’ve used Dryel and have had great results (although never as good as professional dry cleaning), sparing me money on dry cleaning expenses.